ajnelson/regxml_extractor/README.md

 This Sleuth Kit has a dependency on Java (javac in particular), which can be satisfied with the Oracle Java Development Kit (JDK) RPM, or the openjdk package noted below.

-* Fedora Core 16: gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
+* Fedora Core 16, 17: gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
-* Ubuntu 12.04: g++ libtool openjdk-7-jdk
+* Ubuntu 12.04: g++ libtool openjdk-7-jdk autoconf automake libssl-dev
 * OS X 10.6.8 Server MacPorts: (Nothing in addition to XCode needed)
 * OS X 10.7.4 Desktop MacPorts: autoconf automake libtool; and java: To install Java, invoking `java` launches an installer if the runtime environment's absent